SuleimanFarah/sunpy/SOCIS/SOCIS-2017-Ideas-Page.md

 **Expected Outcomes**

-At the conclusion of this project the community will have access to the image reconstruction algorithms through FOSS in python.
+At the conclusion of this project the community will have access to well documented image reconstruction algorithms in python.

 Someone undertaking this project will specifically complete the following:
 1. Create suitable representation for generalised visibilities
-1. Implement CLEAN
+1. Implement CLEAN with sufficient documentation and tests
 1. Integrate the resulting images with the existing SunPy `sunpy.map.Map` object
-1. Investigate implementation of advanced method(s).
+1. Investigate implementation of the advanced method(s).
+1. Implement at least one additional

-A successful proposal will demonstrate that the applicant has understood the project and present tasks and timeline for the its completion .
+A successful proposal will demonstrate that the applicant has understood the project and present tasks and timeline for completion.

 ### sunkit-image